ryderg-network/Website/README.md

 This is the GitHub repo for the RGN website (RyderG.net).
-Feel free to submit bug reports in the "issues" section.
+Feel free to submit bug reports in the "issues" section (https://github.com/ryderg-network/Website/issues)